 - What are the insurance and driving costs for the vehicle?
 Some vehicles have insurance and/or driving costs that are much higher than others.
 Comprehensive sites such as Edmunds.com provide some of these estimates.

 3. Decide whether you’ll buy “new” or “used.”

 If you’ve calculated your car-buying budget and researched several vehicles, you should now have a good idea of which cars best fit your budget.
 For many individuals, buying a good used vehicle can be a great choice—if you carefully check out the specific vehicle and buy it the right way.
 Chapter 6 of the FoolProof Car Buying Guide shows you how to buy a used vehicle wisely.

 4. Apply for your financing at Directions Credit Union before you shop.

 Arranging your auto loan at Directions Credit Union before you start shopping at dealership showrooms, lots, or online, makes you a cash buyer.
 Unlike many financial institutions, Directions Credit Union offers the same low rates on both new and used vehicles.
 If you’re considering buying a used car from a private seller, Directions Credit Union also has all the steps in place to make that transaction simple.
 When you have your financing in place before shopping, you can focus on all the other aspects of the shopping and negotiation process.

 5. Consider selling your old vehicle yourself.

 By selling your old vehicle yourself, rather than trading it in at a dealership, you may get more money for it.
 Why?
 Dealerships buy (trade-in) your old vehicle at a “wholesale” price (often well below average wholesale).
-If you sell your vehicle yourself, you can often sell it for a higher price.
-What your car, truck or SUV is worth is always more than any dealer is willing to give you.
+If you sell your vehicle yourself, you can usually sell it for a higher price.
+What your car, truck, or SUV is worth is always more than any dealer is willing to give you.
 How hard would you work to make $1000, $1500, or more?

 Information provided by FoolProof.